Quickstart — bind many members from one agent

 builder’s Shape 1, or rely on a

-referenced intents confluence if one exists.
+referenced intents composite organism if one exists.

 Step 8 — read the aggregated result